 In mid-August, Rosecrans prepared to assault Chattanooga, but a series of maneuvers on his part convinced Bragg that the city was indefensible.
 On September 9, Bragg abandoned Chattanooga and led the Army of Tennessee through the mountains into northern Georgia.
 Although Rosecrans had achieved his objective of capturing Chattanooga, he decided to pursue Bragg’s army into Georgia.

 Stung by criticism that he received for abandoning Chattanooga, Bragg was determined to win the city back.
 On September 19, the Army of Tennessee attacked the Union Army of the Cumberland at the Battle of Chickamauga (September 19-20, 1863).
 Bragg’s army drove the Federals back toward Chattanooga, forcing them to occupy the defensive works previously constructed by the Rebels.
 Bragg seized the high ground overlooking Chattanooga (Lookout Mountain, Seminary Ridge and Raccoon Mountain) and laid siege to the city.

-Due to the Army of the Cumberland’s dire situation, Northern authorities sent twenty thousand soldiers under the command of General Joseph Hooker, as well as sixteen thousand men that General William T. Sherman led, to assist the Army of the Cumberland.
+Due to the Army of the Cumberland’s dire situation, Northern authorities sent 20,000 soldiers under the command of General Joseph Hooker, as well as 16,000 men that General William T. Sherman led, to assist the Army of the Cumberland.
 Officials placed General Ulysses S. Grant in command of all Northern soldiers in the vicinity of Chattanooga and also replaced Rosecrans with General George Thomas as the commander of the Army of the Cumberland.